+research as the focus for scholarship.
 IV.D.1.
-Program Responsibilities

-IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core)

-IV.D.2.
-Faculty Scholarly Activity

-IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
-(Core)

-IV.D.2.a).(1) The faculty members must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.

-IV.D.2.a).(2)

-At least 50 percent of the core faculty members who are certified in interventional cardiology by the ABIM or the AOBIM (see Program Requirements II.B.4.c)-d)) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committee; or serving as a journal reviewer, journal editorial board member, or editor.
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
+(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
+(Core) IV.D.2.a).(1) The faculty must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
+(Detail) IV.D.2.a).(2) At least 50 percent of the core faculty members who are certified in interventional cardiology by the ABIM or the AOBIM (see Program Requirements II.B.4.b)-c)) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peerreviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor.
 (Core)